-Energy, Look Alive In Your Photos
+How Do I Look Good In Photos: Energy, Look Alive In Your Photos – Smiling In Photos

 Look alive is something you might have heard before if you hate taking photos.
 Looking lethargic is never a good idea.
 A light run or workout is one way to improve your look for photos.
 Hydrate, get good sleep, wash your face, wear deodorant.

-Live A Healthy Lifestyle, Take Care Of Yourself
+How To Be Photogenic: Live A Healthy Lifestyle, Take Care Of Yourself

 Exercising, watching what you eat, limiting dairy if it makes you break out, avoid heavy greasy foods that put you to sleep.
 Depending on the photos you are taking and the length of the shoot, it can take time and energy to pose, smile and be patient.

 The better you feel about your body the easier it is to get ready for photos.
 Hydrating also helps to keep you dry and reduces body odor which can derail your confidence and ruin photos if your underarms are wet or face is glistening with sweat.

 Sometimes it’s a wide open smile, other times it’s a closed contain smile and in some cases, it’s all about the eyes and body language that present an approachable, warm look.
 Practice smiling in front of the mirror, ask trusted friends for help.
 Take note if too much of your gums show in your smiles.

 When your eyes smile, you smile.
 Brush your teeth and practice good oral hygiene.
 Some people achieve a look of confidence without smiling by pushing their tongue up against the top of their mouths.

 Limit or avoid coffee and red wine.
 Smile because you are enjoying the moment not because someone told you to smile.
 It’s easier to smile when you are enjoying yourself and the person you are with rather than being forced to smile.
 Making sure your smiles are genuine go a long way to having better smiles.